TurtlePay/turtlepay-public-api/README.md

-# TurtlePay™: Public API
+# TurtlePay®: Public API

-This repository contains the package that provides the Public API for TurtlePay™ services.
+This repository contains the package that provides the Public API for TurtlePay® services.

-###### (c) 2018 TurtlePay™ Development Team
+###### (c) 2018-2019 TurtlePay® Development Team